Plays a menu prompt with options to choose from and then allows caller to select an option by pressing a DTMF key.

 To enable a key to be a valid selection, select the check box corresponding to the key in the Valid Choices table in the edit pane.
 When you enable a key, a text field appears in which you can enter a description of the key.
 The description you enter appears in the flowchart as the label of the conditional exit corresponding to the key.
 By default, the label is the key name.

 You can configure a conditional exit for every telephone key (0-9, *, #).
 By default, the block has conditional exits for keys 1 and 2.
+Additionally the Caller Disconnected exit condition is invoked when the caller disconnects.

 The Menu block has the following prompts: